gvwilson/thirdbit/src/fiction/madica/index.md

 isn't Santa Claws who's been kidnapping fairies all these years.
 It's been the dinosaurs all along!
 Just like Snarky, but evil.
 That's what I call the snarkasaurus," she added as Madica opened her mouth to ask.
-"They're working for Santa Claws---or maybe he's working for them, I haven't figured that bit out yet.
+"They're working for Santa Claws—or maybe he's working for them, I haven't figured that bit out yet.
 But after the flying saucer zapped us, we woke up here.
-At first---" She had to stop for a moment to get control of her voice.
+At first—" She had to stop for a moment to get control of her voice.
 "At first we thought we were still at school, but everyone was gone, and the door was locked, and nobody came when we banged on it.
 I was pretty scared."

 "I bet I would have been even *more* scared," Madica said loyally.
-"So where *is* the---Snarky?
+"So where *is* the—Snarky?
 And where's Ike?"

 Laurellen sat on the fold-down cot by the wall.
 "They took him," she said in a small voice.
 "An elf dressed up like a doctor came in and